connervieira/Predator/README.md

 ### Parking Mode

 Predator supports automatic parking dashcam functionality, where recording stops when the vehicle is parked, until motion is detected.
 This allows Predator to run continuously while only capturing important events on video.

+### Buffered Recording

+In dash-cam mode, when parking mode is active, Predator will keep a video buffer of customizable length at all times.
+This means that Predator can go "back in time" when motion is detected, and save the last few seconds of video retroactively.

 ## Screenshots